tulasidamarla/spring-microservices/README.md

 Advantages of Monolithic
 ------------------------
-1)Easy to understand the architecture, but not easy to digest the codebase 2)Modularity is based on single program language construct. i.e. based on packages, classes, functions etc.
+1)Easy to understand the architecture, but not easy to digest the codebase<br>
+2)Modularity is based on single program language construct. i.e. based on packages, classes, functions etc.

 Challenges with Monolithic
 --------------------------
-1)Single codebase is difficult to manage when the size is beyond certain limit.
+1)Single codebase is difficult to manage when the size is beyond certain limit.<br>
-2)If the codebase is split into multiple, then assembling multiple codebases into a release artifact needs a seperate team to manage the releases.
+2)If the codebase is split into multiple, then assembling multiple codebases into a release artifact needs a seperate team to manage the releases.<br>
-3)If a particular language is not the best choice(for example if a module needs sharepoint access, then .net is the better choice), then we are struck.
+3)If a particular language is not the best choice(for example if a module needs sharepoint access, then .net is the better choice), then we are struck.<br>
 4)cannot independently deploy a single change to single component.

 Microservices